-Bearing Fruits 2031, The Swale Borough Local Plan 2017, is the most important planning document for the borough, setting out the vision and overall development strategy for the area and how it will be achieved for the period from 2014-2031.
+Bearing Fruits 2031, The Swale Borough Local Plan2017, is the most important planning document for the borough, setting out the vision and overall development strategy for the area and how it will be achieved for the period from 2014-2031.
 It identifies where development will take place and how the natural environment and built heritage of the borough will be protected and enhanced.

 It allocates major sites and locations for housing and employment to meet the needs of our growing population and in accordance with national planning policy and practice.
+An early review of the Plan will emerge to take account of revised Government new housing allocations.